keithledgerwood/WICLab-guide/002-active-directory.md

-   > **Note:** Please make sure to complete all steps of the hands-on in this virtual environment, unless otherwise stated.
+   > **Note:** Please make sure to complete all subsequent  steps of the hands-on in this virtual environment, unless otherwise stated.
    >

 ### Initiate AD integration and download the agent installer